How to Outsource Sourcing and Scale Up your Ecommerce Business

 Prepare to spend anywhere from $50 to $200 per product for the sourcer’s time.

 Too much?
 A single decent product can make you $5,000 to $30,000 or more a month.
-Also, your sourcer could find a factory that is $0.10 to $1.00 per unit cheaper.
+Also, the sourcer could find a factory that is $0.10 to $1.00 per unit cheaper.
 You will then make back 5x to 10x of the cost to outsource the work.

 Agents and sourcers have helped me cut costs in half or more for some products.
 Saving $1, $2, $5 a unit x 1000 a month quickly adds up to a lot more cashflow.

 Are you hiring remote workers outside the US?
-Get your sourcer to use a VPN to connect to a USA IP address.
+Get the sourcer to use a VPN to connect to a USA IP address.
 They should have this set up before emailing the factories or setting up the Alibaba and Global Sources accounts.

 Why?
 You will get a better response from suppliers if the email has come from the USA.
 Alibaba shows the factory the IP location of the sender.